Open Source · Built from Inside City Hall

 “AI should expand what you know, not replace who decides.”

-These frameworks give municipal leaders structured language for evaluating AI proposals — and principled grounds for declining when a deployment doesn't fit, without sounding like they're against technology.
+These frameworks give municipal leaders structured language for evaluating AI proposals, and principled grounds for declining when a deployment doesn't fit, without sounding like they're against technology.

-Currently partnering with U.S. Digital Response (USDR) on AI use case discovery across Elgin city departments — using the Verifiability Framework and Trust Stack as diagnostic tools to identify where AI helps and where it doesn't.
+Currently partnering with U.S. Digital Response (USDR) on AI use case discovery across Elgin city departments, using the Verifiability Framework and Trust Stack as diagnostic tools to identify where AI helps and where it doesn't.

 Built From the Inside

-“I started building CivicAide because I needed it — a part-time councilmember with a day job, trying to get through 200-page packets before the next vote.
+“I started building CivicAide because I needed it.
+A part-time councilmember with a day job, trying to get through 200-page packets before the next vote.
 It was a Coda doc connected to a few LLMs.
 Then frontier models got good enough to do real policy analysis.
 Then agent frameworks matured enough to orchestrate it.
 The tools kept getting better, so the ambition kept growing.”

-Dustin Good is a sitting at-large city councilmember in Elgin, Illinois — second term, 4.5 years in office.
+Dustin Good is a sitting at-large city councilmember in Elgin, Illinois, second term, 4.5 years in office.
 CivicWork grew out of the problems he encountered firsthand: too much data, too little time, and a growing conviction that local government shouldn't have to wait for vendors to solve problems practitioners already understand.

 4.5 yearsin elected office